mahaloz/decompilation-wiki/docs/fundamentals/cfg_recovery/lifting.md

 [^5]: Gussoni, Andrea, et al. "A comb for decompiled c code."
 Proceedings of the 15th ACM Asia Conference on Computer and Communications Security.
 2020.
 [^6]: Revng.
 “Revng/Revng: Revng: The Core Repository of the Rev.Ng Project.”
 GitHub, github.com/revng/revng.
 Accessed 27 Apr.
 2024.
 [^7]: Van Emmerik, Michael James.
 Static single assignment for decompilation.
 University of Queensland, 2007.
+[^8]: Engel, Daniel, Freek Verbeek, and Binoy Ravindran.
+"BIRD: A Binary Intermediate Representation for Formally Verified Decompilation of X86-64 Binaries."
+International Conference on Tests and Proofs.
+Cham: Springer Nature Switzerland, 2023.